andygma567/andygma567/README.md

 <img src= https://raw.githubusercontent.com/andygma567/andygma567/23cfdb63a8a737ac7bbf607e740deb138fb6caca/header.png>

 - 🌱 I’m currently learning ...
 Machine Learning Engineering
 - 🤔 I’m looking for help with ...
 Finding a job
 - 💬 Ask me about ...
 Fluid Dynamics and PDEs
 - 😄 Pronouns: He / Him / His
-- ⚡ Fun fact: I have a PhD in Theoretical Math (UT - Austin, 2022)
+- ⚡ Fun fact: I have a PhD in Pure Math (UT - Austin, 2022)

 I have a few portfolio projects on Machine Learning listed in my repositories (Oct 2022)